Overview

 - Plane — a slice-based view that enables 2D measurement

-- Use the Import Tool to add external meshes or CAD files into the Inspection Environment
+- Use the Import Tool to add external Meshes or CAD files into the Project Editor

 - Use the suite of Porosity, Inclusion, Crack Detection, and Wall Thickness Tools for identifying and quantifying internal and external material features such as voids, inclusions, cracks, and variations in thickness.